Originally posted: October, 2012

 Referral program?
 No

 Review: I found the original site, iStoreHours, via one of my PTC programs.
 I thought this looked like it could be a viable alternative for MTurk, so I decided to give it a shot.
 In a nutshell, you’re paid for entering the store information and hours for various retail and service businesses.
-This information is for a nifty free app and widget by the same name that’s available for Smartphones or Websites.
-The site is advertiser-supported.
+This information is for a cool free app and widget by the same name that’s available for Smartphones or Websites.

 There’s not much to registration; just a name and email address is required.
-When I was active on the site, I made $0.05 per new store added, and I was able to enter one store per minute.
+They pay $0.05 per new store added, and I was able to enter one store per minute.
 This is a little less than the standard $0.10 per minute that most crowdsourcing opportunities over at MTurk offer, but the upside is there’s plenty of work to do.

 Their member support is excellent.
 I’ve written to them twice with small issues, and both times they responded in less than 24 hours.
 They do occasionally close the submission form from time to time for maintenance, catch-up, and when they reach goals for new entries, but they always list when they’ll be accepting work again.

 I really like this site as a good Mechanical Turk alternative.
-While the pay is low, you don’t have to go searching for work to do.
+You don’t have to go searching for work to do.
 You can just sit down and start entering away for as little or as long as you’d like.
-Just be sure to read over the rules on the site to see how they want the addresses formatted, and what types of entries are permissible to avoid rejections.
+Just be sure to read the rules on the site to see how they want the addresses formatted, and what types of entries are permissible to avoid rejections.

 Paid?
 Yes, paid many times.